ljdrg/ljdrg.github.io/pages/what_is_git.md

 ## Repositories

 Git works with repositories.
-A repository consists of two parts: (1) your project (your files and directories that you create and edit directly) and (2) the extra information that Git records about the project’s history.
+A repository consists of two parts: (1) your project meaning your files and directories that you create and edit directly; and (2) the extra information that Git records about the project’s history.

 So you want to create separate repository for your different project.
 In case of GitHub Classroom each of your students will get their own repository without affecting the repositories of other students.

+## Template Repositories

+You can make an existing repository a template, so you and others can generate new repositories with the same directory structure, branches, and files.
+Template repositories are an easy way to reuse your course material for another semester.
+For more information on GitHub Template Repositories see: [Template Repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository)

 ## GitHub